spacepy/dbprocessing/docs/developer/tables.rst

 .. sql:table:: mission

-   The mission for the data held in this database.
-A mission may pertain to multiple satellites, e.g. the Van Allen Probes mission had RBSP-A and RBSP-B. The hierarchy of association is :sql:table:`instrument`, :sql:table:`satellite`, :sql:table:`mission`, where each relation is
+   The :ref:`mission <concepts_missions>` for the data held in this database.
+   A mission may pertain
+   to multiple satellites, e.g. the Van Allen Probes mission had RBSP-A and RBSP-B. The hierarchy of association is :sql:table:`instrument`, :sql:table:`satellite`, :sql:table:`mission`, where each relation is